wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

     !!! note
         If you have any custom notification handlers, you need to subscribe to the notification handler for the above events.

-## Account Confirmation
+### Account Confirmation

-For account confirmations, WSO2 Identity Server now supports multiple verification channels and allows defining the verified channel (i.e., whether the account confirmation was communicated via EMAIL or SMS) in the API request.
+For account confirmations, the WSO2 Identity Server now supports multiple verification channels and allows defining the verified channel (i.e., whether the account confirmation was communicated via EMAIL or SMS) in the API request.
 A sample request JSON body is as follows.

 ```
 {